flenniken/statictea/docs/parseMarkdown.md

 # parseMarkdown

-Parse the description markdown and return a list of elements.
+Parse the simple description markdown and return a list of elements.

 elements: